Khalid-Jamal/annotated-transformer-Arabic/README.md

 Khalid Jamal Fork
-# German-Arabic test of Intention Transformer based on "Intention is All What You Need"
+# German-Arabic test of Intention Transformer based on "Intention is All You Need"

 Use Visual Studio Code with Anaconda.
 Clone the repo.